 How much does it cost to join a team?

-The fees for each program are different and are listed at the bottom of each application.
+The fees vary for each program and are listed at the bottom of each application.

 How do I sign up to be on a Springboro Robotics team?